rlorimier/the-pink-silk/README.md

   ![FOOTER](media/images/footer-home.png)

+#### USER STORY

+*As an user I want to know more about the Spa and it's cancelation policy so I can make sure is a reliable place*

 * DISCOVER
   * By clicking on the Discover button at the Home page, the user is redirected to a page containg more information about the Spa, such as Cancellation Policy, Privacy and Terms and Conditions.

   ![DISCOVER](media/images/about-us.png)

   ![ABOUT-US](media/images/about-page.png)

+#### USER STORY

+*As an user I want to have a shopping bag so I can see what I am purchasing*

+*As an user I want to be able to update or delete items from my shopping bag so I can finish my purchase correctly*

 * SHOPPING BAG